-Nursing training at all sites is a major initiative for the Medical Simulation Program at NCSI.
+Nursing training at all sites is a major initiative for the Medical Simulation Program at GCSI.
 We realize that the care patients receive from their nurses can make all the difference in their recovery.

 Morris Kharasch, MD, Ernest Wang, MD and Pam Aitchison, RN, spearheaded NorthShore’s SBAR (Situation-Background-Assessment-Recommendation) training program.
 This technique provides an easy-to-remember, concrete mechanism useful for framing critical communication between physicians and nursing staff.